The Last VW Beetle Rolls Off The Assembly Line In Mexico This Week

 "It's impossible to imagine where Volkswagen would be without the Beetle," said Scott Keogh, president and CEO of Volkswagen Group of America.
 "While its time has come, the role it has played in the evolution of our brand will be forever cherished."

 An emblem of the hippie era in America, the car was marketed in the U.S. as adorably uncool.
-Volkswagen promoted the Beetle with cheeky advertising campaigns with slogans like "Live below your means" and "It's ugly, but it gets you there."
-In 1969, one of the bugs cost $1,799.
+Volkswagen promoted the Beetle with cheeky advertising campaigns using slogans like "Live below your means" and "It's ugly, but it gets you there."
+In 1969, one of the vehicles cost $1,799.

 Perhaps that image — and its good value — helped the auto to overcome a not-proud history: Volkswagen was founded as a project of Adolf Hitler, and its earliest cars were used for both civilian and military purposes.
 Volkswagen was relaunched by British authorities after World War II, and its car was rebranded as the Beetle to distance it from its Nazi heritage.